 Integrative health coaching in diverse settings specializing in the emotional factors related to dis-ease and lifestyle management.
-Published author on subjects related to lifestyle change, the lifestyle aspects of chronic medical dis-ease prevention and management, law of attraction, and personal development.
+Published author on subjects related to lifestyle change, the lifestyle aspects of chronic medical dis-ease prevention and management, alternative healing, law of attraction, and personal development.

 10/87 to present

 Private Consulting Practice – Santa Fe, New Mexico

 Services delivered within a Functional Integrative Wellness coaching model.
 Virtual and onsite services provided worldwide.
 Primary interests include facilitating whole life alignment by integrating spiritual traditions, nutrition, fitness, and mind-body techniques, in order to help clients manifest goals in all aspects of their lives.
 Other interests include alternative medicine, energy psychology, and gay, lesbian, bisexual, transgender, and questioning (GLBTQ) concerns.

 University of the Rockies – Denver, Colorado

 Adjunct Faculty appointment for masters- and doctoral-level Organizational Development, Health & Wellness, and Sports Psychology tracks, with emphasis on Integrative Medicine.
 Dissertation mentoring.

 05/07 to 07/08

 Adjunct Faculty appointment in the Master of Science in Psychology Online program.